Skip to content

 basename /path/to/my/file.txt

-This will output: file.txt.
-It removes the directory part (/path/to/my/) from the input.
+This command will output: file.txt.
+It removes the /path/to/my/ directory part, leaving only the filename.

 basename /path/to/my/file.txt .txt

-This will output: file.
-It removes both the directory part and the specified suffix (.txt).
+This command will output: file.
+It removes both the /path/to/my/ directory part and the .txt suffix.

 Commonly used flags